ReactiveX/rxjs/doc/pipeable-operators.md

 # Pipeable Operators

 Starting in version 5.5 we have shipped "pipeable operators", which can be accessed in `rxjs/operators` (notice the pluralized "operators").
-These are meant to be a better approach for pulling in just the operators you need than the "patch" operators found in `rxjs/add/operator/*`.
+These are meant to be a better approach for pulling in just the operators you need than the "patch" operators found in `rxjs-compat` package.

-**NOTE**: Using `rxjs/operators` without making changes to your build process can result in larger bundles.
+**NOTE**: Using `rxjs` or `rxjs/operators` without making changes to your build process can result in larger bundles.
 See [Known Issues](#known-issues) section below.

 **Renamed Operators**